hallgaeuer/azerothcore-wotlk/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## General Info
-- Made for 5 man multiboxing
+- Made for 5 man multiboxing.
+Everything should be double without any client unlocks and automation shenanigans.
 - Cross faction
 - Instant 80
 - No durability loss